SaylBlessings/GCP-Monitoring-Metrics/README.md

 ```

 ## Deploy
-<b> Please make sure that all the parameter in the makefile are correct before running the following.</b>
+<b> Make sure that all the parameter in the makefile are correct before running the following.</b>

 Now we are all set for deploy.